 This page contains the following links and information intended primarily for the use of journalists or those preparing programs or publicity materials related to the music of Gwyneth Walker.
 Links on the website's home page contain all other information regarding Walker's music.Basic Information:

 Widely performed throughout the country, the music of American composer Gwyneth Walker is beloved by performers and audiences alike for its energy, beauty, reverence, drama, and humor.
 Dr. Gwyneth Walker (b.
 1947) is a graduate of Brown University and the Hartt School of Music.
 She holds B.A., M.M. and D.M.A. degrees in Music Composition.
 A former faculty member of the Oberlin College Conservatory, she resigned from academic employment in 1982 in order to pursue a career as a full-time composer.
 For nearly 30 years, she lived on a dairy farm in Braintree, Vermont.
-She now divides her time between her childhood hometown of New Canaan, Connecticut and the musical communities of Sarasota, Florida and Randolph, Vermont.
+She now divides her time between her childhood hometown of New Canaan, Connecticut and the musical community of Randolph, Vermont.